-If your organization wishes to conduct business in Massachusetts and has Registered in Massachusetts with the Secretary of State (as a corporation) or is otherwise a Massachusetts-based entity, AND you HAVE NOT completed the first fiscal year of operations, you must send in the following to a) facilitate the determination that your organization is a charity subject to registration and b) register your organization to legally conduct business:
+If your organization is operating in Massachusetts, is registered in Massachusetts with the Secretary of State (as a corporation) or is otherwise a Massachusetts-based entity, AND has NOT passed its initial fiscal year end date, you must send in the following to a) facilitate the determination that your organization is a charity subject to registration and b) register your organization to legally conduct business:

-- A Short Form PC – If organization wishes to solicit*** and has not completed first fiscal year must submit this form with a fee of $50, payable to the “Commonwealth of Massachusetts”.****
+6) A Short Form PC – If organization wishes to solicit*** and has not passed its initial fiscal year end date, it must submit this form with a fee of $50, payable to the “Commonwealth of Massachusetts”.****

 **If the organization has applied for 501(c)(3) status but not yet received it, it is not necessary to send a copy of the IRS Form 1023.
 It is best to note the application in a cover letter and submit a copy of the determination letter when it is received.
 The IRS determination letter is not the same as the state sales tax exemption, DOR Form ST-2.
 We do not require a copy of the ST-2.